Partaking in global-inspired eats in Kansas City, KS

 GLOBETROTTING ON SATURDAY

-After a morning of shopping, we headed to downtown Kansas City, Kan., to Bonito Michoacan, a meat market known for its street tacos.
+After a morning of shopping, we headed to downtown Kansas City, Kansas, to Bonito Michoacan, a meat market known for its street tacos.
 Here, an eating area and food counter occupy the front right side of the building, and a bustling grocery store—complete with a case of tantalizing Mexican baked goods—occupies the rest.

 A menu hangs above the food counter and features tamales, burritos, gorditas, menudo and a variety of tacos.
 Travis ordered a burrito that I’m pretty sure was the size of a small child, and I opted for the street tacos: one asada (grilled seasoned beef steak), and one pastor (marinated pork with pineapple and onions).
 The tortillas were fluffy and light, and the fillings were fresh and flavorful.
 I also added a tamale to my meal; it was spicy enough to make my eyes water but was oh-so-good.